 Can I use “X” yarn with this pattern / What hook should I use?

 The answer to this question always begins with “check your gauge.”
 Technically you can make any pattern with any size hook and yarn if your gauge matches the gauge given in the pattern.
 Now, gauge can be tricky and there are other things that contribute to the general look, feel, and function of a handmade garment, but the simplest place to start when asking “can I make it with this yarn and hook?” is to test your gauge.
+I do have a “Field Guide” which explains crochet gauge and other yarn behaviors that factor in when deciding which hooks and yarn to use for a project, so please check out that resource if you are unfamiliar with finding gauge and/or substituting yarn! 🙂

 This pattern works best with DK / #3 weight yarn, or with lighter #4 weight yarns (One ply yarns like Unforgettable work best for this weight category – picture below).
 I don’t recommend it in something like a #4 weight multi-ply acrylic (think RHSS) because it’s so hard to get the right gauge with those yarns, but some people have achieved it!